 - Small businesses and sellers on Amazon offering deals to Prime members saw orders nearly triple, year-over-year, on Prime Day.

-Our first Prime Day was July 15, 2015, lasting 24 hours, and spanning 9 countries including the U.S., UK, Spain, Japan, Italy, Germany, France, Canada, and Austria.
+Our first Prime Day was July 15, 2015 and lasted 24 hours, spanning nine countries including the U.S., the UK, Spain, Japan, Italy, Germany, France, Canada, and Austria.

 Prime Day 2015 highlights